misiektoja/xbox_monitor/docs/testing.md

 * Keep every test offline.
 If a code path needs network access, stub it with `monkeypatch` rather than skipping the test.
 * Restore module-level globals you change.
 Tests share one imported module, so a leaked global affects whatever runs next.
-* Never use a real client secret, SMTP password or Xbox token file.
+* Never use a real client secret, SMTP password, webhook URL or Xbox token file.

 A change to the monitoring loop, authentication or Xbox data handling is not verified by this suite alone.
 Exercise it against a real account and say so in the pull request, without gamertags or credentials.